Driftwood2D/Driftwood/docsrc/01_Engine_Usage/03_Command_Line_Options.md

 ### --db

 The "--db" option is followed by the relative path (from the database root) to the database to be loaded.

-The database root cannot currently be changed from the command line.
+### --dbroot

+The "--dbroot" option is followed by the relative path (from the current working directory) to the folder where databases are kept.

 ### --size